percona/community/README.md

 The site runs on Hugo engine.
 It turns Markdown pages into HTML very quickly and easily.
 We also use GitHub and GitHub Pages for free website hosting.

 - Fork our repository ["percona/community"](https://github.com/percona/community/) and git clone that fork on your computer.
+If you just want to make a simple contribution, consider performing a [shallow clone](https://www.atlassian.com/git/tutorials/big-repositories) instead of a full local clone of the repo.
+This notably reduces the size of the local repo.
 - (Optional) install [Hugo engine](https://gohugo.io/getting-started/installing/)
 - Run the Hugo server in the source code folder of the site with the command `hugo server -D` and open a local copy of the site in your browser at `localhost:1313`
 - Create a separate branch for your changes.